mrkmgl/stationary-and-arima/README.md

 # Exercise on Stationarity and ARIMA modeling in R

 The exercise aims to analyze four time series, two non-stationary and two stationary.
-Besided, it asks to pick a time series and to predict the next year value through the best ARIMA model.
+Among these series, I identified potential linear relationships and concluded with the best fitting model by analyzing the residuals.
+Besides, the exercise ends by picking a time series and by predicting the next year value through the best ARIMA model.

 The identified time series are: